 M52, Open Cluster

-We’ll cover the details of M52 in the next section, but it’s very easy to find (if not the most inspiring view when you do) by following the line from Shedar to Caph for about the same distance past Caph.
+We’ll cover the details of M52 in the next section, but it’s very easy to find by following the line from Shedar to Caph for about the same distance past Caph.

 That’s 3 objects we can find by starting with the bright W of Cas.
 Now let’s look at what else can be seen within the constellation boundaries.